biogeeker/atac_analysis/scripts/README.md

 # filtering blacklist regions: delete extreamly high peaks
 ```

-The fifth step is to detect TF footprints [RGT-HINT](http://www.regulatory-genomics.org/motif-analysis/introduction/):
+The fifth step is to detect TF footprints using [RGT-HINT](http://www.regulatory-genomics.org/motif-analysis/introduction/):
 ```
 # Usually, we need to shift reads for footprints detection.
 Here we use HINT-ATAC for footprintings and need to modify config file by yourself
 # HINT-ATAC can correct Tn5 bias automatically and thus shifting reads unnessarily